scale-docs/docs/scale-base/tokenomics.md

 This will provide a slow & predictable decline in emissions that will last into the next century.
 Remember that no rebase means less complication but a fair opportunity for people to obtain a nice share of the fees dependent on the amount of $veSCALE they own at any point of the emission cycle.

+_This page was last updated on October 20th 2023._